Why You Should Sell Your Home?

 Housing Market Expectations

-Home price growth slowed in the second half of 2018, with fewer buyers entering the market, at least partially due to rising interest rates issued by the Federal Reserve.
-In this year, consumers shouldn’t expect homebuyers to flood the market again and drive prices through the roof, but it’s also unlikely to be a crisis for home sellers.
+Home price growth slowed in the second half of 2018.
+Fewer buyers entered the market, at least partially due to rising interest rates issued by the Federal Reserve.
+This year, consumers shouldn’t expect homebuyers to flood the market again and drive prices through the roof.
+But it’s also unlikely to be a crisis for home sellers.

-If you bought your house in the last year or two, still love it, and don’t want to part with it, go ahead and wait another five years before revisiting the thought of selling.
-But if you’re weighing your options to sell, considering selling this year or maybe the year after, don’t play the waiting game.
+If you bought your house in the last year or two, still love it.
+If, you don’t want to part with it, go ahead and wait another five years before revisiting the thought of selling.
+But if you’re weighing your options to sell. you can consider selling this year or maybe the year after, don’t play the waiting game.

 Here are four reasons to sell your house in this year vs new year.